Viva Gold dominates at Schlieckau

 Grey Top scoops Grande Prize in Verden

-The Landgestüt Celle stallion Grey Top has been awarded the prestigious award in recognition of his superb selection of young offspring emerging under saddle.
+The Landgestüt Celle stallion Grey Top received the prestigious award in recognition of his superb selection of young offspring emerging under saddle.
 Grey Top is one of the last pillars of the brilliant G-line, and his ancestor Grande gave his name to the award.
 The Italian-bred stallion is from a hugely successful damline and and is ideal for breeders looking to add size, scope, and rideability.
 View all the info on Grey Top here.

 All stallions pass Danish performance test